Dual Interest Theory (DIT) Geometry

 Yes.
 So, the Behavioral Equation might look like this instead:

 So, what think?
 We need the FS interaction term in the equation.
 We know it belongs there.
 We know that omitting it produces biased results.
-The overlapping indifference curves represent the claim of FS (and FL, FSL).
-The overlap of the indifference (and isoquant) curves from the domain of the profane overlap with the indifference curves from the domain of the sacred.
+The overlapping indifference/isoquant curves represent the claim of FS (and FL, FSL).
+The overlap of the indifference (and isoquant) curves from the domain of the profane overlap with the indifference and isoquant curves from the domain of the sacred.
 Each domain reflects a set of tastes and preferences.
-The overlap in said tastes and preferences (our brains wired that way --- two domains, one for the ego-based profane the other for the empathy-based sacred --- through evolution) shows us geometrically what McCloskey found in the research that produced the 7-books, and I know statistically — that F & S are not orthogonal.
-The overlapping indifference curve figure is the equation drawn in the language of economic geometry.
+And, in the case of isoquants, reflects the thermodynamic reality that production is embedded in the Spaceship Earth system, which is also sacred.

 So, what think?
 Seems to work, correct?